MrPeterJin/Road-to-Fullstack/README.md

 Stage 1: Basic Framework (Completed on Feb.
 14, 2022)
 Stage 2: Static Information with Each Section

+Detailed development records are in the [records](/records/) folder.

 ## Credits
 The following lists the references I refer to during the learning of Flutter framework.
 - [Flutter docs](https://docs.flutter.dev/)